lovettchris/SgmlReader/README.md

 dotnet tool install --global powershell
 ```

 To change the version number edit `~\Common\version.txt` only and not any other file.
-Full
-rebuilding the solution after doing this will replicate this version number to:
+This version will be replicated automatically to the following files:

 ```
 Common/version.props